teorii/currency-tracker/README.md

 ### Code Quality

 - **Backend**: Follow PEP 8 style guide
-- **Frontend**: ESLint and Prettier configured
+- **Frontend**: ESLint and Prettier are configured
 - Use meaningful variable and function names
 - Add docstrings to functions and classes
 - Handle errors gracefully with try-catch blocks

 ### Environment Variables

 Never commit `.env` files to version control.
-The `.env.example` file serves as a template.
+Use the `.env.example` file as a template.

 ## Production Deployment